Translated by Lester Somera

 While this holds true for regular bathtubs as well, your symptoms may get worse if you visit an onsen, so avoid the situation at all costs.

-This isn’t just because drunk people could potentially fall down and drown in the bath.
 The heat can cause drops in blood pressure and induce arrhythmia, which may be fatal.

 People Who Are Bleeding Or Women On Their Periods